-Admission to Candidacy.
-Full-time students must complete the following requirements within two calendar years of enrolling in the Ph.D. program.
+Additionally, full-time Ph.D. students must complete the following requirements within the first two calendar years of enrolling in the Ph.D. program:

-- Have a Thesis Committee appointment form on file in the Graduate Office: - Have passed the Ph.D.
-Qualifying Exam demonstrating adequate preparation for, and satisfactory ability to conduct doctoral research.
+- have a Thesis Committee appointment form on file in the Graduate Office; - complete all prerequisite and core curriculum course requirements; - demonstrate adequate preparation for, and satisfactory ability to conduct doctoral research; and - be admitted into full candidacy for the degree.